-Livoletide targets hyperphagia, the key concern for Prader-Willi Syndrome patients
+Livoletide targets hyperphagia, the key concern for Prader-Willi syndrome (PWS) patients

-Millendo Therapeutics is currently advancing the development of livoletide (AZP-531) for the treatment of Prader-Willi Syndrome (PWS), a severe genetic disease in which patients have unrelenting hunger (hyperphagia).
+Millendo Therapeutics is currently advancing the development of livoletide (AZP-531) for the treatment of PWS.
 Millendo believes that livoletide may provide a unique, first-in-class approach for the treatment of all hyperphagic PWS patients by reducing the underlying hormone dysregulation causing the disease.

 Livoletide reduced hyperphagia in a Phase 2 placebo-controlled trial

-Livoletide was evaluated in a multi-center, randomized, double-blind, placebo-controlled Phase 2 clinical trial to study its effects in adults with PWS.
-The study tested livoletide administered at 4 mg daily for 14 days with placebo.
+Livoletide was evaluated in a randomized, double-blind, placebo-controlled Phase 2 clinical trial to study its effects in adult patients with PWS.
+The trial compared livoletide administered at 3 or 4 mg doses once daily for 14 days with placebo.
 The primary objective of the trial was to evaluate the safety and tolerability of livoletide over the course of two weeks.
-Food-related behaviors were assessed using the Hyperphagia Questionnaire was used to capture food-related behaviors in PWS as reported by care providers1.
-In the trial, Millendo observed a decrease in the total HQ score for livoletide as compared to placebo2.
-Millendo observed the largest treatment effect in a post-hoc analysis of 26 home-resident patients and in patients with higher baseline HQ scores which is indicative of patients with more frequent negative food-related behaviors (p=0.019).
+Food-related behaviors were assessed using the Hyperphagia Questionnaire (HQ) as reported by care providers1.
+In the trial, Millendo observed a decrease in the total HQ score across all patients administered livoletide as compared to placebo2.
+Millendo observed the largest treatment effect in a post-hoc analysis of 26 home-resident patients with baseline HQ scores of 10 or greater, which is indicative of patients with more frequent negative food-related behaviors (p=0.019).
 Millendo believes that these changes in HQ scores reflect clinically meaningful changes in hyperphagic behaviors that affect patient and caregiver quality of life.

-Livoletide, an analogue of unacylated ghrelin has the potential to be a first-in-class treatment for PWS.
-Ghrelin, also known as acylated ghrelin (AG), is commonly known as the “hunger hormone”.
-Synthesized in the gastrointestinal tract, ghrelin functions as a neuropeptide to stimulate feeding and food seeking behavior and serves as a ligand for the growth hormone secretagogue receptor, GHSR1a.
-Unacylated ghrelin (UAG), also referred to as des-acyl ghrelin (DAG), is a naturally occurring hormone with biological activities of its own separate from those of ghrelin.
+Livoletide, an analogue of unacylated ghrelin, has the potential to be a first-in-class treatment for PWS.
+Ghrelin, also known as acylated ghrelin (AG), is commonly known as the “hunger hormone” and is synthesized in the gastrointestinal tract.
+Ghrelin functions as a neuropeptide to stimulate feeding and food seeking behavior and serves as a ligand for the growth hormone secretagogue receptor, GHSR1a.

 Livoletide has been shown to inhibit effects of ghrelin

 Livoletide is a cyclic peptide analogue of UAG that has been shown to inhibit certain aspects of ghrelin activity and improve metabolic status in rodent models of diabetes or metabolic syndrome.
 In a rodent model of appetite-stimulating activity, ghrelin-induced food intake was inhibited by co-administration of both livoletide and UAG4 in separate studies.
-Based on the clinical and preclinical data, we believe that livoletide will decrease hyperphagia and negative food-related behaviors thereby improving the lives of PWS patients and their care providers.
+Based on clinical and preclinical data, Millendo believes that livoletide has the potential to decrease hyperphagia and negative food-related behaviors, thereby improving the lives of PWS patients and their care providers.

 Millendo is planning a new clinical study of livoletide in PWS